Retail stocks lead Britain's FTSE lower, with focus on U.S. jobs

 * Next, Dixons Carphone fall on Exane BNP Paribas downgrades

-LONDON, Sept 4 (Reuters) - Britain’s top share index fell on Friday, led lower by weakness in retail stocks, with the focus on U.S. jobs data later in the session that could provide clues about when the Federal Reserve might raise interest rates.
+LONDON, Sept 4 (Reuters) - Britain’s top share index fell on Friday, led lower by weakness in retail and mining stocks, with the focus on U.S. jobs data later in the session that could provide clues as to when the Federal Reserve might raise interest rates.

-“UK consumer tailwinds are fading.
-Fiscal drag and stabilising commodity costs are set to weigh on cashflow from here,” the Exane BNP Paribas analysts said in a note, adding they had become incrementally more cautious on investment cases predicated on UK consumer strength.

-Electronics retailer Dixons Carphone also suffered from a downgrade from Exane BNP Paribas, falling almost 3 percent.
+Electronics retailer Dixons Carphone also suffered from a downgrade from Exane BNP Paribas, falling 2.8 percent.

 Other retail stocks came under pressure after data which showed August was the worst month for British retail sales since the global financial crisis of 2008.